JamesonC/email-verifier/README.md

 ## Limitations

 - Some providers (notably Google and Microsoft) accept RCPT for non-existent users, so the script may return `risky_catchall` even after retries.
-- Disposable or role-based addresses are not filtered automatically; integrate your own heuristics before probing if needed.
 - The tool does not persist intermediate checkpoints; long runs should be supervised and possibly split into multiple CSVs.

 ## Contributing